NCEAS/eml/docs/eml-semantic-annotations-primer.md

+<a name="glossary"></a>
-### Glossary -  link terms in the text above to here. <a name="glossary"></a>
+### Glossary -  link terms in the text above to here.
+<a name="glossary-ontology"></a>
-**ontology**: <a name="glossary-TODO"></a> A knowledge *graph* representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.
+**ontology**: A knowledge *graph* representation of a set of terms, including their names, and descriptions of the categories, properties, and relationships among those terms.

+<a name="glossary-rdf"></a>
-**Resource Description Framework (RDF)**:<a name="glossary-TODO"></a> A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
+**Resource Description Framework (RDF)**:A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
 The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities through the Web.

+<a name="glossary-uri"></a>
-**uniform resource identifier (URI)**: <a name="glossary-TODO"></a>A string of characters that unambiguously identifies a particular resource.
+**uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
 For semantic annotations, the components of semantic triples are ideally HTTP URIs that resolve and describe precise definitions and relationships to other terms, using Web technology.

 <a name="glossary-pointer"></a>
 **Pointer**  definition here

+<a name="external-resources"></a>
-### External resources <a name="external-resources"></a>
+### External resources

 Following are some supplemental background information
 - LinkedDataTools tutorial: http://www.linkeddatatools.com/introducing-rdf